netlify-templates/victor-hugo/README.md

 |  |--layouts          // This is where all templates go
 |  |  |--partials      // This is where includes live
 |  |  |--index.html    // The index page
+|  |--resources        // This is where all assets go
 |  |--static           // Files in here ends up in the public folder
 |--src                 // Files that will pass through the asset pipeline
 |  |--css              // Webpack will bundle imported css separately